 Although with younger generations it’s changing, it’s really important that you avoid all talk of religion and nationalism when doing business in Ireland.

 The Troubles have left a deep mark on the Irish and many individuals were affected, often in profound ways.

-Did you know that Ireland is one of the easiest business cultures in the world?
+Did you know that Ireland has one of the easiest business cultures in the world?

-The Business Culture Complexity Index™ ranks it 14th.
+The Business Culture Complexity Index™ ranks it 14th from the top 50.

 3: Don’t ignore pub etiquette